February break on track to set travel records

 “We’re going to load up the van or SUV, and they’re taking road trips down to places like Savannah, Georgia, the Outer Banks, anywhere along the east coast there including Myrtle Beach,” she says.

-Before hitting the road or catching your flight, Carey says rules have changed —and changed back— and changed again— over the past two years.
+Before hitting the road or catching your flight, Carey says rules have changed — and changed back — and changed again — over the past two years.
 “Masks are required at all airports and on all aircraft, so remember that mask.
 If you’re traveling, take several masks,” she says adding, “take hand sanitizer, make sure they protect their personal safety.
 Make sure you’re aware of your surroundings.
 Take your vaccination card.”

 And don’t forget your travel insurance.
 Carey says if you test positive for COVID-19 and you’re stuck out of the country, it can help.
 “There are different insurances out there that will cover your stay at the hotel,” she says.